-Distributions to shareholders Income dividends are recorded daily by the fund and are paid monthly.
+Distributions to shareholders Distributions to shareholders from net investment income, if any, are recorded by the fund on the ex-dividend date.
 Distributions from capital gains, if any, are recorded on the ex-dividend date and paid at least annually.
 The amount and character of income and gains to be distributed are determined in accordance with income tax regulations, which may differ from generally accepted accounting principles.
-These differences include temporary and/or permanent differences from a redesignation of taxable income.
+These differences include temporary and/or permanent differences from foreign currency gains and losses, from realized and unrealized gains and losses on certain futures contracts, from income on swap contracts and from interest-only securities.
 Reclassifications are made to the fund's capital accounts to reflect income and gains available for distribution (or available capital loss carryovers) under income tax regulations.
-At the close of the reporting period, the fund reclassified \$67,790 to decrease undistributed net investment income and \$67,790 to decrease accumulated net realized loss.
+At the close of the reporting period, the fund reclassified \$2,497,291 to decrease undistributed net investment income and \$2,497,291 to decrease accumulated net realized loss.